Calculus 1 - Full College Course

 • Geovax is referred to as the accumulated area function on the x-axis, measuring net area accumulation as x increases.

-• Fundamental Theorem of Calculus Part Two states the integral of f of x from a to b equals capital F of b minus capital F of a, where capital F is any antiderivative of f.
+• Part Two of the Fundamental Theorem of Calculus asserts that the integral of f of x dx from a to b is equal to capital F of b minus capital F of a, where capital F is any antiderivative of f.

 09:40:56